-We recognize excess tax benefits associated with stock-based compensation to stockholders equity only when realized.
+We recognize excess tax benefits associated with stock-based compensation to stockholders' equity only when realized.
+An excess tax benefit occurs when the actual tax benefit realized by us upon an employee s disposition of a share-based award exceeds the deferred tax asset, if any, associated with the award that we had recorded.
 When assessing whether excess tax benefits relating to stock-based compensation have been realized, we follow the with and without approach excluding any indirect effects to be realized until after the utilization of all other tax benefits available to us.